livus/gdMetriX/README.md

 ## License

-The project is distributed under the MIT license.
+The project is distributed under the GNU General Public License Version 3.